 KELLY is a therapist at a large hospital on Long Island, New York.
 It's possible her children's summer camp may be cancelled due to COVID-19.
-If that's the case, she won't be eligible for emergency leave under the FFCRA because her employer has 500 or more employees and in addition could
+If that's the case, she won't be eligible for emergency leave under the FFCRA because her employer has 500 or more employees and in addition could take his son to the doctor, and was able to take the next day off as well to care for him.
+Matt explained that it turned out that his son "didn't have COVID, luckily, but definitely needed care.
+And it was a little scary, before we got the results back."
+Matt said that the sick time provided by the FFCRA "allowed me to focus all of my attention on caring for the sick toddler without having to fulfill my job duties at the same time."

 KYLE is a priority mail service worker in Syracuse, New York.
 He called us when he was home without pay caring for his children whose school was closed due to COVID-19.
-Unfortunately, he is not eligible for paid leave under the FFCRA because of his employer's size. potentially claim an exemption as a healthcare provider. then re-apply to work at the organization once she has childcare.
+Unfortunately, he is not eligible for paid leave under the FFCRA because of his employer's size.